DTin98/crawl-python/README.md

 python3 crawl.py BOX CATEGORY
 - Ubuntu:
 vd: screen python3 crawl.py 8 12

-Hold Ctrl press a and press d
+Then Hold Ctrl and press a and press d

 screen commands:
 list out the screen is running background: